RocketsAreNostalgic/tnyGmaps/README.md

 The map builder provides a live preview of what your map will look like, and once satisfied, adds a custom shortcode into your post body.

 ### Support for multiple maps
-The plugin seeds each map with a custom identifier so more then one map can be displayed on a page without conflict.
+The plugin seeds each map with a custom identifier so more than one map can be displayed on a page without conflict.

 ### The preview features:
     - live ajax address lookup - or manual address input.